MultiCraft/repixture/mods/rp_builtin_item/README.txt

 ## Licensing
-Credits: Originally by PilzAdam (released under the name `builtin_item`), then tweaked by Kaadmy for Pixture.
+Credits: Originally by PilzAdam (released under the name `builtin_item`), then tweaked by Kaadmy for Pixture and then later Wuzzy for Repixture.

 Source code license: LGPLv2.1
 Media license: CC BY-SA 4.0